oscarrc/car-reservation/src/faq/admin/en.md

 ### Why these features are not implemented?

 This app was developed in less than 2 weeks, on the Firebase free tier and with free labour.
 As such, it does not include advanced features like real-time conflict resolution, detailed analytics, or complex user management.
-The focus was on core functionality for educational purposes.
+The focus was on core functionality based on budget and time constraints.
 Take a look at the following graph to undertand it better:

 ![Feature Limitations](/assets/FastCheapGood.webp)